jvino/cluster-hpc-gpu-guides/docs/interactive_services/jupyter-lab-for-recas-users.md

-#Jupyter Lab for ReCaS users
+#JupyterHub for ReCaS users

-*Updated on 02Dic2022*
+*Updated on 25Jul2023*

 ## 0 User Support
 If you need support for your application, please use this [link](https://www.recas-bari.it/index.php/en/recas-bari-servizi-en/support-request) to create a ticket with title “ReCaS HPC/GPU: Jupyter support” and then describe your issue.